Cybersecurity Testing and Compliance

 Cyberexpert – Supporting Product Cybersecurity Compliance

-Cyberexpert is QIMA’s IoT cybersecurity compliance platform, designed to support manufacturers in understanding and addressing applicable cybersecurity requirements.
+Cyberexpert is QIMA’s IoT cybersecurity testing compliance platform, designed to support manufacturers in understanding and addressing applicable cybersecurity requirements.
 It helps teams assess regulatory scope, map product‑specific cybersecurity requirements, and prepare structured evidence to support evaluation and certification activities.

 Cyberexpert complements QIMA expert‑led cybersecurity services by improving readiness, coordination, and traceability across product development and compliance activities.